 The Citadel Summer in London Program

-Students take two of the following three courses: Understanding Civilizations: Islam and the West (PSCI 433/HIST 365), Major British Authors II: Romanticism to the Present (ENGL 202), and Film Studies: Britain and Empire (ENGL 401).
+Students take two of the following three courses: Understanding Civilizations: Islam and the West (PSCI 433/HIST 365), Major British Authors I: Medieval to Enlightenment (ENGL 201), and Literary Monsters in British Literature (ENGL 401).
 All courses are officially Citadel courses, which means they count toward Citadel major requirements, count toward Citadel graduation requirements, and count toward a student's Citadel G.P.A.
 Students from other colleges and universities can easily transfer credits to their home institutions.
-Citadel students can use ENGL 202 to fulfill a core course requirement and Citadel students who are not Poltical Science majors, History majors, or English majors can still earn general elective credits for Islam and the West and/or Film Studies: War and Social Conflict instead of taking another general elective such as Art Appreciation or Music Appreciation on campus at The Citadel.
+Citadel students can use ENGL 201 to fulfill a core course requirement and Citadel students who are not Political Science majors, History majors, or English majors can still earn general elective credits for Islam and the West and/or Literary Monsters in British Literature instead of taking another general elective on campus at The Citadel.

 All courses take full advantage of England's cultural resources by including learning activities such as literary London tours; tours of Muslim areas and Islamic cultural sites; a guided tour of Parliament; a backstage tour of Shakespeare's Globe Theatre; trips to Stonehenge, the Lake District of England, and the ancient Roman city of Bath; optional weekend trips to other European countries (including Scotland, Ireland, France, Germany, the Netherlands, and Italy).

-Because London is the largest city in Europe, extracurricular activities such as attending live music performances (from small club shows to huge outdoor concerts); attending theater performances (London is widely regarded as the theater capital of the world); attending screenings of a wide range of movies (London's film scene is excellent, and it's not unusual for films to premiere in London months or even years before they make it to America); visiting amazing museums (admission to all public museums, including world-class facilities such as the British Museum and the National Gallery, is free thanks to the British government); and attending sports events (in 2009 students attended a World Cup qualifying game for England's national soccer team at Wembley Stadium and in the past students have attended the Wimbledon tennis tournament, for example) are widely available.
+Because London is the largest city in Europe, there are almost endless opportunities for extracurricular activities such as attending live music performances (from small club shows to huge outdoor concerts at Wembley Stadium and in Hyde Park); attending theater performances (London is widely regarded as the theater capital of the world); attending screenings of a wide range of movies (London's film scene is excellent, and it's not unusual for films to premiere in London months or even years before they make it to America); visiting amazing museums (admission to all public museums, including world-class facilities such as the British Museum and the National Gallery, is free thanks to the British government); and attending sports events (students have attended World Cup qualifying games for England's national soccer team at Wembley Stadium, home games of England's national rugby team, and the Wimbledon tennis tournament, for example).

-Please take a look at the current brochure for more information about the program.If you have any additional questions, please contact Dr. Sean Heuston by e-mail at firstname.lastname@example.org or by phone at (843) 953-5143 or (843) 953-5068.
+Please take a look at the current brochure for more information about the program.If you have any additional questions, please contact Dr. Sean Heuston by e-mail at firstname.lastname@example.org or Dr. Kate Pilhuj email@example.com.

 Department of English / The Citadel / 171 Moultrie St. / Charleston, SC 29409-6310